-'Inexplicable' if Maddison doesn't go to World Cup
+'Inexplicable' if Maddison does not make World Cup

-Match of the Day analysis: 'Inexplicable' if James Maddison doesn't go to World Cup with England
+James Maddison: Match of the Day analysts say midfielder must go to World Cup with England

 There was an error